 Through classes and hands-on activities, the Citizens Fire Academy provides residents with a look at how the Fire Department is organized and operates.
-The Fire Corps is a volunteer unit assisting the Sandy Springs Fire Rescue in a variety of roles including both emergency and non-emergency roles.
+The Fire Corps is a volunteer unit assisting the Sandy Springs Fire Department in a variety of roles including both emergency and non-emergency roles.

-Fire Corps members are required to participate in the Citizens Fire Academy and participation in the Fire Corps is under the direction of the Community Affairs division of Sandy Springs Fire Rescue.
+Fire Corps members are required to participate in the Citizens Fire Academy and participation in the Fire Corps is under the direction of the Community Affairs Section of the Fire Department.
 Below is an overview of the Citizens Fire Academy program.

 Week 1: Fire Department Overview -

-This session includes the history of the Sandy Springs Fire Rescue Department and an overview of the organization and structure.
+This session includes the history of the Sandy Springs Fire Department and an overview of the organization and structure.
 Key responsibilities of each division and daily operations will be discussed.
 Fire Safety Education - Fire/Safety House, Home Safety

 Week 2: Emergency Communications -